Glaucoma Evaluation Services in Pensacola, Florida

 Common Glaucoma Symptoms

-Symptoms of glaucoma rarely occur, which is why it’s important to have regular checkups with your ophthalmologist.
+Symptoms of glaucoma rarely occur, which is why it’s important to have regular checkups with your optometrist.

 When they are present, symptoms vary depending on the type of glaucoma you have and how far along the condition is.
 Common symptoms include: